Meat on the bone: Chicken

 Boneless chicken is sometimes considered healthier than bone-in from a dietary fat content perspective.
 A downside is that the skin typically included in bone-in meat may help prevent the chicken from drying during cooking, causing the food to retain more moisture and flavor.

 Boneless chicken breasts are considered by some to be versatile and easy to handle compared to bone-in breasts.
 Boneless chicken breasts may be lower in fat and a better source of protein.
 Typically, boneless chicken wings are not made from actual wings but from chicken breasts.
 Real wings have skin, bone, and cartilage, which may make separating it from the bone harder than simply cooking the meaty breast.
 Producers sometimes prefer this method of making "boneless wings" as wholesale chicken breast can be cheaper.

 The Ohio Supreme Court ruled that boneless chicken wings can legally contain bones.
 The court found the term "boneless wings" refers to a style of cooking, and patrons may expect to find bones anyway.
-The court explained, "A diner reading ‘boneless wings’ on a menu would no more believe that the restaurant was warranting the absence of bones in the items than believe that the items were made from chicken wings, just as a person eating ‘chicken fingers’ would know that he had not been served fingers."
+The court explained, "A diner reading ‘boneless wings’ on a menu would no more believe that the restaurant was warranting the absence of bones in the items than believe that the items were made from chicken wings, just as a person eating ‘chicken fingers’ would know that they had not been served fingers."